pranto113015/Repo-of-learning-syllabus/JavaScript_Basic.md

 - calling api from javascript | ajax jquery
 - Web Storage API | localStorage, sessionStorage, cookie
 - mini project 1 | how to create a slideshow
+- mini project 2 | how to create dynamic cards